darachm/dissertation/thesis_darachmiller.md

 have a higher rate of out-of-frame translation, lower average codon optimality, and a propensity to have longer stretches of non-optimal codons (Celik et al. 2017)."

+Hueso et al 2012.
+Gcn2, leu is important for dealing with acide stress.

+Tate et al Cooper 2017
+Gcn2 signals through to Ure2 and Gln3

+## chromatin

+Chromatin remodeling in NCR, so something to say about Swi6 if it comes up: https://www.nature.com/articles/srep33970